newjersey/navigator.business.nj.gov/content/src/roadmaps/license-tasks/moving-company-license.md

 * Copy of vehicle registration or lease
 * Copy of Insurance Policy
 * Copy of all forms and brochures the company will use with customers
-* Pay any associated fees
+* Payment made for any associated application fees

 > **Once completed, you will have:**
 >